-One of my long-term passion has always been the research on healthy piano techniques that prevent and successfully treat any playing-related injuries such as tendonitis, exostosis and focal dystonia etc. In London, I assisted Prof Feuchtwanger at several master classes and workshops for the International Society for Study of Tension in Performance (ISSTIP) and the European Piano Teachers Association (EPTA) in London.
+Education is one the most rewarding activities one can engage in as a musician.
+I was fortunate to start my path as an assistant of Prof Peter Feuchtwanger, who mentored many of the world's leading concert pianists.One of my long-term passion has always been the research on healthy piano techniques that prevent and successfully treat any playing-related injuries such as tendonitis, exostosis and focal dystonia etc. In London, I assisted Prof Feuchtwanger at several master classes and workshops for the International Society for Study of Tension in Performance (ISSTIP) and the European Piano Teachers Association (EPTA) in London.

 Today, I am one of the founding members and current chairman of the international PETER FEUCHTWANGER SOCIETY.
 The society supports musicological and pedagogical research projects through the annual Feuchtwanger Piano Symposium and the establishment of a Peter Feuchtwanger Archive.

 Whenever my performing schedule allows, I am keen to meet the next generation of musicians.
 Over the years, I have been invited to conduct master classes and workshops for pianists in Germany, UK, US, China, Hong Kong, Taiwan and South Korea (Hong Kong Academy for Performing Arts, Shanghai Normal University, Xinghai Conservatory of Music Guangzhou, China, Yamaha Centre Taichung, Taiwan, and Keongnam Arts High School Jinju, South Korea).